Menu Close

 A person with BPD may act impulsively out of desperation for help, but this can be misunderstood as manipulation.

-While their reactions may look premeditated, they often have no control over their emotional response.
+While their reactions may look deliberate, they often have no control over their emotional response.

 BPD is